 Hangouts, on the other hand, is still around but it has changed locations.
 Instead of living inside of Google Plus, it’s now residing over on YouTube.
 YouTube Live to be exact.
 And, if you already scheduled events inside GPlus, you’ll have to start over and add them to YouTube Live.
 Perhaps we should assign a pain in the arse factor here? 😉

 So, what’s the big deal?
 Technology changes all the time, right?
 Well, yes, it does.
-The big deal really centers around the popularity of these apps and others like it — Facebook Live, Meerkat, and, Periscope to name a few.
+The big deal really centers around the popularity of these apps and others like it — Facebook Live, Meerkat, (Update: Meerkat was shut down in 2016.) and, Periscope to name a few.
 Live stream video is an awesome marketing tool for freelancers and small business peeps.

 And, all of the ones I’ve just mentioned are free.
 Yep, free.

 5 Ways to Use Live Stream Video in Your Business

 Which leads me to today’s topic — five ways you can use livestreaming video.
 You might not see a need for it or maybe you think it’s a fad.
 Well, didn’t people say that about social media, too?